outbreak-info/muninn/readme.md

     export MUNINN_DB_NAME="flu"
     export MUNINN_DB_PORT="5432"

-    # If the DB and server are on the same host then this should be 5432, regardless of the value of MUNINN_DB_PORT.
+    # If the DB and server are on the same host then:
+    # Port should be 5432, regardless of the value of MUNINN_DB_PORT.
+    # Host should be "postgres"
     export MUNINN_DB_PORT_FOR_SERVER="5432"
+    export MUNINN_DB_HOST_FOR_SERVER="postgres"

     export MUNINN_SERVER_PORT="8000"

     # this will be mounted to the server container as /flu/data